Non-Splitting Coflow Scheduling with Provable Guarantees in Heterogeneous Parallel Networks: Introduction

-In this paper, we analyze a scheduling problem involving a set of $n$ coflows, each defined by a demand matrix $D^{(k)}=\left(d_{i,j,k}\right)_{i,j=1}^{N}$.
-Our primary objective is to schedule these coflows across $m$ network cores using a preemptive strategy to minimize the maximum completion time, also known as makespan, which we represent as $\max\left\{C_{k}\right\}$.
-Here, $C_{k}$ denotes the completion time of coflow $k$ in the established schedule.
-Our analysis is conducted in a uniformly related network core environment, where each network core $p$ operates at a specific speed $s_{p}$.
-The time required to transmit each flow $(i, j, k)$ through the network core $p$ is given by the formula $d_{i,j,k}/s_{p}$.
+This paper investigates a scheduling problem for a set of coflows, each characterized by a demand matrix $D^{(k)}=\left(d_{ijk}\right)_{i,j=1}^{N}$.
+To minimize the makespan (maximum completion time), denoted as $\max_{k}\left\{C_{k}\right\}$, these coflows must be efficiently scheduled across $m$ network cores.
+In this framework, $C_{k}$ represents the completion time of coflow $k$ in the resulting schedule.
+Each network core $q$ is characterized by a specific transmission rate $r_{q}$; consequently, the time required to transmit a flow $(i, j, k)$ through core $q$ is defined as $\frac{d_{ijk}}{r_{q}}$.